Metastatic breast cancer – the upspoken words.

 A diagnosis of any of these is, of course, devastating though treatment and outcomes are not the same for all.

 When you hear the words, You have cancer, you might think you’ve heard the worst three words you could possibly hear in regard to your own health.
 In reality what’s far worse is hearing the words, your cancer has come back or your cancer has metastasized.
 Or you’re stage 4 out of the gate.

-Roughly 25-30% of women diagnosed with breast cancer, will have a recurrence at some point.
+20-30% of those diagnosed with breast cancer, will have a recurrence at some point.
 Roughly 6% are metastatic at initial diagnosis.
 Each year around 40,000 women and men die from metastatic breast cancer.
 The fact remains that two years, five years, ten years, even twenty years passing does not guarantee that a woman (or man) is in the clear for good.

 Despite these statistics, words like recurrence, metastatic breast cancer, stage IV and incurable often remain unspoken.
 They are heavy words.
 Even bloggers like me sometimes hesitate to write about them.

 Why is this?